rikniitt/legacy-php-boilerplate/README.md

 ## Frontend dependencies

-Frontend dependencies can 'published' with `./phing assets-publish`.
+Frontend dependencies can be 'published' with `./phing assets-publish`.
 This will copy bootstrap from *vendor*-dir to *public/assets/vendor*-directory.